Tunguska event: Geophysical hypotheses

 Though scientific consensus is that the Tunguska explosion was caused by the impact of a small asteroid, there are some dissenters.
 Astrophysicist Wolfgang Kundt has proposed that the Tunguska event was caused by the release and subsequent explosion of 10 million tons of natural gas from within the Earth's crust.
 The basic idea is that natural gas leaked out of the crust and then rose to its equal-density height in the atmosphere; from there, it drifted downwind, in a sort of wick, which eventually found an ignition source such as lightning.
 Once the gas was ignited, the fire streaked along the wick, and then down to the source of the leak in the ground, whereupon there was an explosion.

 The similar verneshot hypothesis has also been proposed as a possible cause of the Tunguska event.
 Other research has proposed a geophysical mechanism for the event.

 Similar event

 A smaller air burst occurred over a populated area on 15 February 2013, at Chelyabinsk in the Ural district of Russia.
 The exploding meteoroid was determined to have been an asteroid that measured about 17–20 m across.
-It had an estimated initial mass of 11,000 tonnes and exploded with an energy release of approximately 500 kilotons.
+It had an estimated initial mass of 11,000 tons and exploded with an energy release of approximately 500 kilotons.
 The air burst inflicted over 1,200 injuries, mainly from broken glass falling from windows shattered by its shock wave.

+Another meteor air burst occurred off the east coast of the Kamchatka Peninsula in eastern Russia on 18 December 2018.This was the third largest recorded meteor since 1900 after the Chelyabinsk meteor entry in February 2013 and the Tunguska event.

+Aftermath

 In fiction

 In fiction, many alternative explanations for the event appear.
 The notion that it was caused by an alien spaceship is a popular one that gained prominence following the publication of Russian science fiction writer Alexander Kazantsev's 1946 short story "Explosion".

+International Asteroid Day

+In 2016, the United Nations proclaimed 30 June as the annual International Asteroid Day, to raise awareness about asteroids and efforts at planetary defence.